SHOCK CINEMA

 Edgewater, N.J.
 07020

-In the US, mail-order copies of #63 (our new Spring 2023 issue) and #62 are $8.00 (which includes First Class USPS shipping).
+In the US, mail-order copies of #62 through 65 are $8.00 each (which includes First Class USPS shipping).
 All back-issues are $7.50 apiece, and a four-issue subscription is $30.00.
 Please make all checks/money orders payable to Steven Puchalski.

 All Canadian copies are $9.00 apiece and four-issue subscriptions are $36.00.
 All orders outside of North America are $15.00 each.
 Unfortunately, we only offer subscriptions to the US and Canada at this time.
 Please feel free to contact us about our wholesale prices.